OWASP/threat-dragon/docs/development/testing/e2e.md

 and the suite of tests is loaded from `tests/e2e/specs/smokes`.

 These tests are run by the `deploy` github action.
+To check the configuration file `e2e.smokes.config.js` run this command from directory `td.vue` :

+- `vue-cli-service test:e2e -C e2e.smokes.config.js --headless --url 'https://www.threatdragon.com/'`

 ### Run test:e2e-smokes:local
 This suite of tests is similar to `test:e2e-smokes` but does not use browserstack for various browser tests - just chrome.
 The target is an existing application running at `http://localhost:8080/` along with the documentation pages at `http://localhost:8080/docs/`.

-To run these tests use the docker container web application:
+To run these tests there first has to be a running web application, for example:

-- from top directory run `docker run -it --rm -p 8080:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`
+- from directory `td.vue` invoke `pnpm dev`
-- check that the web app is accessible on `http://localhost:8080/`
+- wait for the web app to be accessible on `http://localhost:8080/`
-- check docs pages at `http://localhost:8080/docs/`

-From a separate terminal in directory `td.vue` invoke:
+From a separate terminal in directory `td.vue` run command `pnpm test:e2e-smokes:local` .

-- `pnpm test:e2e-smokes:local`

 This will open the cypress runner application.
 This suite of tests uses cypress configuration file `e2e.smokes.local.config.js`, with the suite of tests loaded from `tests/e2e/specs/smokes`.

-### Run test:e2e-ci-smokes
+### Pipeline test:e2e-ci-smokes
-This suite of tests is similar to `test:e2e-smokes:local` but is run in headless mode so that it can be used for the CI pipeline.
+This suite of tests is similar to `test:e2e-smokes` but is run in headless mode so that it can be used for the CI pipeline.
 It uses cypress configuration file `e2e.smokes.ci.config.js` with the suite of tests loaded from `tests/e2e/specs/smokes`.

 It is run against an existing application on `http://localhost:3000/`, using port 3000 rather than 8080.

 For local testing of this script, an instance of the docker file can be used to map ports 3000:
 - from top directory run `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`